 Seven things sustainability professionals can learn from Hugh and Anita's War on Plastic

-The BBC's docuseries exploring how the public, government officials and corporates are fuelling an unsustainable demand for plastics concluded last night (24 June).
+The BBC's docuseries exploring how the public, government officials and corporates are fuelling an unsustainable demand for plastics concluded on Monday (24 June).
 Here, edie highlights seven key lessons that the series can teach sustainability professionals.

 Boots switches to paper bags across UK stores

 Boots has become the first UK national pharmacy, health and beauty retailer to phase-out single-use plastic bags, having today (24 June) switched to brown paper bags.